CyberSource/cybersource-plugins-commercetools/docs/Decision-Manager.md

 | cart.lineItem[#] | variant.sku | item_#_productSKU    |  |
 | payment | isv_deviceFingerprintId | deviceInformation_fingerprintSessionId    |  |

-### Device fingerprinting
+### <a name="Devicefingerprinting"></a>Device Fingerprinting

 Follow the appropriate Cybersource guide for device fingerprinting and add the session Id used for this to the Commercetools payment as a custom field called `isv_deviceFingerprintId`.

-Refer process a payment document for respective payment method to know more.
+You can use any unique string such as an order number or web session Id or Commercetools payment Id.
+The string can be combination of uppercase and lowercase letters, digits, and these special characters: hyphen (-) and underscore (_).
+However, do not use the same uppercase and lowercase letters to indicate different session Ids.

+Replace sessionId with the unique Id generated in the URL "https://h.online-metrix.net/fp/tags.js?org_id={{org Id}}&session_id={{merchant Id}}{{session Id}}" and include the script wherever you want deviceFingerprint Id to be captured.

+Replace the below data:
+- {{org Id}} - To obtain this value, contact your Cybersource representative and specify to them whether it is for testing or production.
+- {{merchant Id}} - Your unique Cybersource merchant Id.
+- {{session Id}} - Value of unique Id generated above

 ### Enabling/disabling decision manager for specific payments